 Terrain rises steeply in New Zealand, with the gradient of a significant proportion exceeding the climb performance of the average training aeroplane.

-Fly on the upwind side of hilly terrain, or updraught side of valleys, where relatively smooth updraughts can be expected.
-Moreover, if a turn back is required, the full width of the valley is available for turning, and the turn will be into wind, thus minimising the turn radius.
-Return to the updraught side of the valley after finishing the turn.
+When in a valley, fly according to right-of-way rules, ie, right side of the valley, unless attitude and altitude are challenged.
+Then fly on the upwind side of hilly terrain, or updraught side of valleys, where relatively smooth updraughts can be expected.
+If a turn back is required, the full width of the valley is available for turning, minimising the turn radius.

 Power lines should always be crossed at the pylons.
 The pylons are easier to see, and there can be no wires above the pylons or the aeroplane.
 Many high-tension power lines have a very thin earthing wire stretched between the pylons, well above the main cables.
-It is very difficult to see.
+It's very difficult to see these.

 Ridges should always be crossed at an oblique angle.
 This method requires less bank angle if a turn away from rapidly rising terrain or downdraughts is required.